Overview

 On-the-Job and Student Injuries

 The Emergency Preparedness module is required for all employees who get a paycheck from UNL.
-Some departments require a refresher.

 NOTE: It is recommended that you complete this Emergency Preparedness module AFTER you have taken the Core-Injury Illness and Prevention Plan (IIPP) training module.